apache/flink/docs/dev/table/connect.zh.md

 The table's type (`source`, `sink`, or `both`) determines how a table is registered.
 In case of table type `both`, both a table source and table sink are registered under the same name.
 Logically, this means that we can both read and write to such a table similarly to a table in a regular DBMS.

 For streaming queries, an [update mode](connect.html#update-mode) declares how to communicate between a dynamic table and the storage system for continuous queries.
+The connector might already provide a default update mode, e.g. Kafka connector works in append mode by default.

-The following code shows a full example of how to connect to Kafka for reading Avro records.
+The following code shows a full example of how to connect to Kafka for reading Json records.

 <div class="codetabs" markdown="1">
 <div data-lang="DDL" markdown="1">